The Psychology of Economic Behaviour

 In the search for answers we will concentrate on how the assumptions of economic theory compare to the most recent insights in social psychology.
 For this purpose we will read and discuss up-to-date articles in economic and psychological journal articles and book chapters as well as classic studies that had a major impact on the development of psychological and economic theory.
 Students will prepare the meetings by reading the literature, and actively participate in the discussions.
 The course will end with a final exam.

-- Have specialised knowledge of social psychological theories about behaviour and decision-making in social contexts and organisations;
+- Has specialized knowledge of social psychological theories about behaviour and decision-making in social contexts and organisations.

-- Have thorough knowledge of subjects (within and beyond the specialization) that may be of importance for the use of these theories (i.e., social psychology, behavioural economics); and
+- Has thorough knowledge of subjects (within and beyond the specialization) that may be of importance for the use of these theories (i.e., social psychology, behavioural economics).

 - Can at basic level make use of theories that are common in social psychology.

 Written final exam.

 From January 1, 2006 the Faculty of Social Sciences has instituted the Ephorus system to be used by instructors for the systematic detection of plagiarism in students’ written work.
 Please see the information concerning fraud .

 Blackboard will be used to make studymaterial, powerpoint lectures and additional material available.